Article Submission Guidelines Life Science Leader

 Design Elements/Graphs/Charts/Photos

 • At the very least, we usually will ask for a high-resolution (300 dpi) headshot of the author(s).
-We don’t guarantee any submitted graphic elements will run with an article, and we will revise/redesign the look of any submitted graphics that we do run to fit our needs and style.
+We don’t guarantee any submitted graphic elements will run with an article.

 • The author is responsible for securing copyright permission to use any images that are not their (or their firm's) own work.
 Company logos or images bearing company logos will not be accepted.
 Images ideally should be submitted in JPEG, GIF, or PNG format, and may be embedded in Word docs.